Alfred Otto Gross

 Alfred Otto Gross (April 8, 1883 – May 9, 1970) was an instructor, ornithologist, and professor of biology at Bowdoin College.
 He went on two Arctic expeditions to study birds in the region.
-He studied numerous North American bird species but is best known for his studies of the last populations of the now-extinct heath hen.
+He studied numerous North American bird species including the ruffed grouse, snowy owl, and goshawk but is best known for his studies of the last populations of the now-extinct heath hen.

-Early life
+Early life and education

-Alfred Otto Gross was born on April 8, 1883, in Atwood, Illinois, as the youngest of nine children to German immigrants Henry, a merchant, and Sophia.
+Alfred Otto Gross was born on April 8, 1883, in Atwood, Illinois, as the youngest of nine children to Henry, a merchant, and Sophia, both immigrants from Kadelburg, Germany.
 As a child, Alfred was attracted to the outdoors and collected stuffed birds, mammals, snakes, and other animals.
 Gross graduated from high school as valedictorian and received a scholarship at the University of Illinois Urbana-Champaign in 1902.

-Gross took up a taxidermist position at the university’s museum and prepared bird skins for the ornithology classes.
-In 1905, during his junior year at the academy, he became a well-established member of the birdwatching community at the school’s arboretum.
+Gross took up a taxidermist position at the university's museum and prepared bird skins for the ornithology classes.
+In 1905, during his junior year, he became a well-established member of the birdwatching community at the school's arboretum.
 He was one of the earliest practitioners of using binoculars in the field, and with an assistant he surveyed more than 3,000 miles of land across Illinois, using walking transects of 50 yards width, making the first attempts of any US state to estimate bird populations.

 In September 1909, Gross began his Ph.D. at Harvard University.
 With his friend, James L. Peters, Gross birdwatched the local areas around him, including Mount Auburn, Middlesex Fells, and Fresh Pond.
 During his summer at the Bermuda Biological Station, Gross met Edna G. Gross, whom he married in 1913.
-In 1912, Gross completed his degree and went to Bowdoin in the fall and worked there until his death.
+In 1912, Gross completed his degree and went to Bowdoin in the fall and worked there until he retired in 1953.

-Teaching career
+Academic career

-Gross spent 40 years as a professor of biology at Bowdoin College.
+Gross spent 40 years as a professor of biology at Bowdoin College between 1913–1953.
 He earned international acclaim from his many published correspondences, research notes, and footage of birds, specifically the heath hen.
 Although Gross had many students go on to become successful biologists, he focused more on research than teaching as a professor.

+Research

 He wrote 263 articles and books and was awarded the highest honors by the American Ornithologists Union for his work.
-Much of his work was centered around his fieldwork in two Arctic expeditions led by Donald B. MacMillan and the study of the remaining heath hens at Martha's Vineyard, Massachusetts.
-In 1959, he donated his entire ornithological library to the college to create the Alfred O. Gross Fund, which provides funds for students pursuing research in ornithology.
+Much of his work was centered around his fieldwork in two Arctic expeditions led by Donald B. MacMillan in 1934 and 1937, and the study of the remaining heath hens at Martha's Vineyard, Massachusetts in the late 1920s and early 1930s.

+He was the first director of Bowdoin College's Scientific Station located on Kent Island, in New Brunswick from 1936 until his retirement, and collected footage of the birds there.

+In 1959, he donated his entire ornithological library to the college, which is maintained in special collections.
+He also created the Alfred O. Gross Fund, which provides funds for students pursuing research in ornithology.